getgrav/grav/README.md

 ## Upgrading from older version

+> **Migrating from Grav 1.x to Grav 2.0?** Grav 2.0 is a major release with a PHP 8.3+ baseline and a modernized core, and upgrading requires a dedicated migration — `bin/gpm selfupgrade` alone will not take you across the 1.x → 2.x boundary.
+Follow the step-by-step guide at **[getgrav.org/migrate-to-2](https://getgrav.org/migrate-to-2)** before running any upgrade command.

+Within a major version, `bin/gpm selfupgrade` handles point upgrades.
+The following guides cover in-place upgrades between minor releases of Grav 1.x:

 * [Upgrading to Grav 1.8](https://learn.getgrav.org/16/advanced/grav-development/grav-18-upgrade-guide)
 * [Upgrading to Grav 1.7](https://learn.getgrav.org/16/advanced/grav-development/grav-17-upgrade-guide)
 * [Upgrading to Grav 1.6](https://learn.getgrav.org/16/advanced/grav-development/grav-16-upgrade-guide)